 Outside of the restaurants, what are your priorities?

 A lot of my work outside the kitchen is about being as loud as possible, disrupting the system as much as I can.
 Raising awareness about diabetes, type 1 and ensuring a path to a cure is important to me.
 So I wrote that first book, and the four to five-year period since then… has been a very exciting time.
 And now we’re launching Beyond Type 1.

-In your own words, what exaclty is this Beyond Type 1 effort about?
+In your own words, what exaclty is Beyond Type 1 all about?

 We have three main goals: 1) To educate on T1 and the diabetes differences, 2) to advocate and push for people who are living beyond the limits and achieving everything they can, and 3) to maintain the task of working to find a cure.
 A lot of organizations and foundations out there are focused on trying to find a cure and adocate, but the three of us co-founders expect things to be done differently, with more style, and we have very high expectations.

 Tell us about the team and how this all came about?

 Both my co-founders are moms who have kids living with type 1.